30 March 2019

 - On rural holdings, likely sites for nests to occur include around dams, edges of cultivated land, cropland post-harvest, fence lines and piles of organic matter.

 - Nests have also been reported in a sugar cane crop.

-Community support is vital – please report suspect fire ants
+Community support is vital – please report suspected fire ants

 Under the Biosecurity Act 2014 everyone has a general biosecurity obligation to:

 - take all reasonable and practical steps to prevent or minimise each biosecurity risk

 - minimise the likelihood of the risk causing a biosecurity event

 - prevent or minimise the adverse effects the risk could have.

 We all have a general obligation and a role to play in assisting Queensland in being free from red imported fire ants by 2030, preferably sooner.

 If you are aware of any fire ant nests, please report these to the Fire Ant team: